Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/README.md

 3. `npm install`
 4. `npm run start:dev`
 5. browse to [http://localhost:8080](http://localhost:8080) for your "hello world"
-6. maintain your SAP OData url with credentials in [.env](templates/.env) file (put in project root) and restart the app if necessary
+6. maintain your SAP OData url with credentials in [.env](templates/.env) file (put in project root `app-service-javascript-sap-cloud-sdk-quickstart/src/api`) and restart the app if necessary
 7. browse to [http://localhost:8080/business-partner](http://localhost:8080/business-partner) for your first OData call and pick one of the business partners (examples below use ids from SAP mock server)

 > 🔎 **Note** - SAP's examples for the business partner API for SAP S/4HANA Cloud mentioned in the tutorial **differ** to the SAP S/4HANA on-premises flavor.
 Add AddressUsage, otherwise you will see "Internal error when calling operation module BUA_CHECK_ADDRESS_VALIDITY_ALL; a check table is missing".
 Check SAP KBA's for more details.